 }

-- We create a trigger named “EmployeeTrigger” that works on the “Employee__c” custom object.
-And this trigger should execute before records are created or updated.
+- We created an Apex Trigger named EmployeeTrigger on the Employee__c object.
+The trigger runs before records are inserted or updated.

-5: After entering the code, select “File” from the top navigation, and then click the “Save” button to complete the saving process of the apex trigger code.
+After entering the code, select “File” from the top navigation, and then click the “Save” button to complete the saving process of the Apex trigger code.

-With this, we have successfully added the Salesforce Apex Trigger code and completed the process of the business day calculation in Salesforce.
+With this, we have successfully added the Salesforce Apex Trigger code and completed the business-day calculation process in Salesforce.
 Now, we need to check how your application works.

 Step 7: Test Salesforce Calculate Working Day Application